Freezing Rain and Climate Change

 How does freezing rain form?

-Freezing rain forms when frozen precipitation falls through a layer of above-zero air, melting into rain, before passing through a sub-zero layer of air near the surface.
+Freezing rain forms when frozen precipitation falls through a layer of air above 0°C, melting into rain, before passing through a layer of air below 0°C near the surface.
 This process results in supercooled raindrops that freeze on contact, creating a glaze of ice.
 The complexity of forecasting freezing rain stems from the complexity of forecasting the precise vertical temperature structure of the atmosphere—too thick a layer of freezing air, and the raindrops re-freeze before hitting the ground; too thin, and they remain liquid.

 Supercooled water droplets are droplets that exist in a liquid state at temperatures below the normal freezing point of water, 0°C. Despite being colder than the freezing point, these droplets remain liquid until they come into contact with a surface or particle upon which they can freeze.
 This phenomenon is a crucial component in the formation of freezing rain and other types of frozen precipitation.